What Is VoIP & Why Is It So Popular?

 These are all the concepts of unified communication.
 Like I say right now, this is a conceptual thing.
 This is where we are going to.
 This is where we are moving to.
 The idea is now in the past as we talked about before, telephones were silo-ed in their own world.
 Computers were siloed in their own world.
 They could talk a little bit but they really couldn’t talk too much.
 Now that we are using Voice over IP, “telephones” now reside in the same world that computers reside in.
 So now, how can we get them to talk?
 How can we get really cool information to go back and forth and just make everybody’s life easier?
 It’s a pretty cool concept and it’s something you should keep your eye on.

-So that was a class on Introduction to Commercial voip lines.
+So that was a class on Introduction to VoIP.
 Hope you’ve been able to follow along with us pretty well.
 Again as I always say, this stuff is relatively simple as long as you understand what’s going on.
 We talked about the Voice over IP servers.
 So Voice over IP servers act like the old telephone system PBXs did.
 Like I say, I call them Voice over IP servers because these are computers that provide services to other computers on the network.
 As we talked about with the Voice over IP clients, every Voice over IP client is a full-pledge computer.
 If you know how to hack it, you can probably start playing Space Invaders.
 Even on a Voice over IP telephone, they are all computers.
 You actually can figure them by going into a little web server interface that resides on the little telephone or the device.
 It’s really true.

 We talked about the hard phones.
 So hard phones are these Voice over IP clients that look like a phone.
 They look like a telephone but they are really a computer.
 But we call them hard phones because basically they are single-used devices.
 Although they are a computer, all you use them for is for telephone calls.